VolkovLabs/business-input/README.md

 ## Highlights

+- Create static visualizations that don't depend on a specific data source.
+- Allows specifying values manually or using the JavaScript Values Editor code.
 - Build custom query responses for testing or developing panel plugins.
 - Store data and images directly in the dashboard.
 - Supports variables in the text fields.